Heated Windshield Replacement - What You Need to Know

-This page explains how heated windshields work and what to know if your heated windshield gets damaged and needs to get fixed.
+This page explains how heated windshields work and what to know if your heated windshield gets damaged and needs a car windshield replacement.

-For a fast, free quote to fix your windshield glass, whether it's heated or not, give us a call today at 480.907.3982!
+For a fast, free auto glass repair quote to fix your windshield, whether it's heated or not, give us a call today at 480.907.3982!

 What's a Heated Windshield?

 A heated windshield is a windshield with a built-in grid of wires at the bottom of the windshield.

 When the heat functionality is turned on, the wires receive power from the vehicle's electrical system, which heats up both the wires and the surrounding glass.

 A heated windshield won't actually get hot to the touch, but it will get hot enough to melt frost or ice on the windshield and help keep the windshield glass clear.

 Do I Have a Heated Windshield on My Vehicle?

 There are a few ways to check if your vehicle has a heated windshield:

 - Look for small wires within the bottom section of the windshield (where the wipers are when they're not in operation).